What is a removable brace?

 How long do I have to wait for an appointment after my dentist has referred me to the practice?

-For NHS referrals, we are committed to seeing you for an initial screening appointment within approximately 12 weeks from when you are referred by your dentist.
-If you are then deemed ready and eligible for treatment, you will be placed on our Treatment Waiting List.
+Before the Covid-19 pandemic, for NHS referrals, we had committed to seeing you for an initial screening appointment within approximately 12 weeks from when you are referred by your dentist.
+Now with Covid-19, the NHS waiting time currently is uncertain, but our referral book is still open to accept new patients.
+If, at your initial screening appointment, you are deemed ready and eligible for treatment, you will be placed on our Treatment Waiting List.

 What happens at my first screening appointment?